skiffos/SkiffOS/README.md

 Skiff is a extremely lightweight, minimal, in-memory host operating system for embedded Linux devices, cloud VMs, mobile devices, and even desktop PCs.
 It is a modular configuration package manager for [Buildroot](http://buildroot.org).
-Theoretically, any Linux embedded system workflow can be replicated with Skiff configuration packages.
+Any Linux embedded system workflow can be replicated with Skiff configuration packages.

 The configuration layering system in Skiff allows for a consistent developer experience and application execution environment across any compute platform.